pascallaliberte/sharpen.page/index.md

 <div class="situation-quotes" markdown="1">

-> "We thought we knew what to do, but we no longer do.
-We're getting cancellations, unused features.
-Our buyers are using the product for purposes that surprise us. **We need to stop and do some research before we continue down this path**"
+> "We're getting cancellations, unused features.
+Our buyers are using the product for purposes that surprise us.
+We thought we knew what problem our product was hired to solve, but we no longer do.
+We need to stop building and building and **we need to start digging and digging.**"

 > "I’ve just realized that **the page describing my product doesn’t do it justice**.
 It focuses too much on the benefits.
 I know I can make it communicate more sharply **the problem it can help solve for my customers**.
 People finding our site should feel like shouting '**I feel understood!**'"